Floorp-Projects/Floorp/mobile/android/android-components/components/service/sync-logins/README.md

 Part is in this tree, but most is in https://github.com/mozilla/application-services.
 Specifically, there are two pieces not present in this repository, an [android-specific piece written in Kotlin](https://github.com/mozilla/application-services/tree/master/logins-sql/tree/master/logins-api/android), and a [cross-platform piece written in Rust](https://github.com/mozilla/application-services/tree/master/logins-sql).

+### What's the difference between `wipe` and `wipeLocal`?

+- `wipe` deletes all records, but remembers that it has deleted them.
+The next time we sync, we'll delete the remote versions of the deleted records too (e.g. if you wipe, then another client uploads a record, and then you sync, the other clients record will not be deleted).
+- `wipeLocal` deletes all local data from the database, bringing us back to the state prior to the first local write (or sync).
+That is, it returns it to an empty database.
+- Previous versions of this library offered a third variant, `reset`, which deletes last sync timestamps, and what the database believes is stored remotely.
+This is almost never what you want, and so it was removed, we mention it only to assist when updating this library.

 ## License

     This Source Code Form is subject to the terms of the Mozilla Public